jewdev/NotABot/README.md

 + Added new command! `mute` mutes a user in the chat by role.
 + Added new command!`unmute` unmutes a user in the chat by removed the muted role.
 + Added new command! `serverinfo` shows some cool info about the server.
++ Added new command! `quote` sends a quote made by smart guys.
+(No fortunes included.)
 ### Changed:
 + The bot's token was the game that he's playing instead the bot's prefix... lol
 + Changed the `botinfo` command for an embed message.